theezak/BloomFilters/README.md

 # BloomFilters
 Bloom filters focused on detecting set differences.
+Written in C#.

-Written in C# and in very early stages.
+This work is in very early stages, exploring options, performance and characteristics.